Workshops for Grade 9-10 Girls

 The workshop will take place in the Trottier Outreach Studio (Room C9051 in the Chemistry Building of the Shrum Science Centre)

 10:30 - 11:00 AM Sign In & Snacks

 11:00 AM - 12:00 noon Hands-on Physics Activity #1

 12:00 noon - 12:30 PM Lunch

 12:30 - 1:30 PM Tour of the Trottier Observatory and Science Courtyard

 1:30 - 2:30 PM Hands-on Physics Activity #2

 The room is in the Chemistry Building (C Building on the map) which is located to the southwest of the Academic Quadrangle (AQ).
 A map of the Burnaby campus which shows the locations of buildings and parking lots can be found here: Map of SFU

 If you are just being dropped off or parking for a short time, the best place to park is the East parking lot on the east side of campus near the Cornerstone Building.
-From the East lot, you will have to walk through the Applied Sciences Building into the Academic Quadrangle (AQ), past the lecture halls and then turn left at the Chemistry building.
+From the East lot, you will have to walk west through the Applied Sciences Building, down a few steps into the Academic Quadrangle (AQ), continue west past the lecture halls and then turn left at the Chemistry building.
 There will be signs posted if you go this way.
 Here is a map of the SFU parking lots: Parking Map